tmenguy/ha-solcast-solar/TEMPLATES.md

 ```

 The first part of the template gets the time that the sun will next rise, and then calculates the first two hours of expected solar generation thereafter.
-While iterating the forecast values are multiplied by 0.5, and this is because the detailed forecast breakdown values are "power" (kW) and not "energy" (kWh).
-Each interval is one half hour expected average, so divide by two and add two intervals per hour to get forecast energy production.
+When iterating the forecast values they are multiplied by 0.5, and this is because the detailed forecast breakdown values are "power" (kW) and not "energy" (kWh).
+Each interval is one half hour expected average, so divide by two and add two intervals per hour to get forecast _energy_ production.

-The second part works out how many hours there are from sunset today to next sunrise, sets an average overnight power consumption variable (in kWh), then calculates a "base_minimum" charge required, assuming that solar power generation will take over without any cloud cover / inclement weather.
+The second part works out how many hours there are from sunset today to next sunrise, sets an average overnight power consumption variable (in kWh, which could be a "helper" variable or another sensor state), then calculates a "base_minimum" charge required, assuming that solar power generation will take over without any cloud cover / inclement weather.

 The third part determines how much power the sun must give over the two hour period to prevent total battery discharge.
-If it's not expected that the sun will deliver then the "base_minimum" required is increased by the anticipated shortfall.
+If it is not expected that the sun will deliver what is required then the "base_minimum" is increased by the anticipated shortfall.

 Again, will it always work?
 Nope.
 It's a forecast, and evening power usage can be quite variable.
 It could be improved to account for differing seasonal or daily overnight consumption averages.
-For example, if Friday night is Pizza Night then the oven won't be used.
+For example, if Friday night is Pizza Night then the oven won't be used and average overnight consumption will be less.